-The mattress comes at 10 inches high, and it is a synergistic blend of three layers of foam which are rather distinct.
+The mattress comes in at 10 inches high, and it is a blend of three layers of foam which are rather distinct.
 The unique thing about this particular bed is the proprietary foam called Avena.
-This is what sets the company apart from the crowd.
+This is what sets it apart from the crowd.

-- The 1st layer is 2 inches thick, and it’s made out of the Avena foam, as mentioned above.
+- The 1st layer is 2 inches thick, and it’s made out of Avena foam, as mentioned above.
 The material is particularly interesting.
-It acts as a foam, but it does bring a greater bounce, responsiveness and cooling effect.
-What is more, the material is a lot more durable in comparison, which offers greater value for your investment.
+It acts as a foam, but it does bring a greater bounce, responsiveness, and cooling effect.
+What is more, the material is a lot more durable in comparison, which can offer greater value for your investment.

 - The 2nd layer is 2 inches thick, and it’s made of conventional memory foam.
-This layer is intended to relieve pressure and to increase the overall support of the mattress.
+This layer is intended to relieve pressure and to increase the overall support.
 The manufacturer has done a fascinating integration which is supposed to meet the needs of a variety of different sleepers.
-It’s an excellent approach to claiming a substantial market share as the majority of users would prefer this particular level of firmness.

 - The 3rd layer is the one which acts as a foundation.
 It is 6 inches thick, and it is designed to be the base of the mattress.
-It allows for the deep compression support, hence making the unit ideal for people who are heavier regarding weight.
-Furthermore, this layer keeps the bed in proper shape, and it allows the air to flow through.
+It allows for the deep compression support.
+Furthermore, this layer keeps the bed in proper shape and it allows the air to flow through.

 The next thing that you’d like to take a look at is the cover.
 Leesa takes advantage of a cover made of polyester and Lycra.
 This is a convenient combination which gives the cover proper stretchiness and enhanced durability without sacrificing or dampening the cooling effect of the top Avena foam layer.
-The cover is also very nice looking regarding aesthetics, and this is something to account for.
+The cover is also very nice looking regarding aesthetics.

-As we mentioned, the Helix is entirely customizable by the client, and the company will select a feel from their line of 9 constructions that best fits the individual’s needs.
-What is more, you can design one of the sides to be firm and the other to be soft if you want to.
+As mentioned, the Helix is customizable by the client, and the company will select a feel from their line of 9 constructions that best fits the individual’s needs.
+What is more, you can order one side as firm and the other to be soft if you want to.

-Regardless, though, every bed is built from four comprehensive layers of micro coils and poly foam and comes with a 10 inches total thickness.
+Regardless, though, every bed is built from four layers of micro coils, memory materials, and poly foam that comes to 10 inches total thickness.
 (Models built for extra pressure relief contain the company’s proprietary mix of memory foams, and the model designed for heavier sleepers is 12 inches tall.)
-To customize the feel, comfort, firmness and other characteristics of the kind, you’d have to take a comprehensive and quick quiz.
+To customize the feel, comfort, firmness, and other characteristics, you have to take a comprehensive quiz.
 Nevertheless, let’s have a look at the construction of the most versatile medium choice, the Helix Dusk.

 - The 1st layer is designed to bring in comfort as well as cooling.
 It is 2 inches thick, and it’s made out of Dynamic foam that’s proprietary to Helix.
 It is a responsive material that’s also quite comfortable.
-It resembles latex as it brings the necessary cooling, response time as well as bounce.
-However, you can configure the softness of the foam in the quiz.
+It resembles latex and is similarly temperature neutral, quick to respond and has a bit of bounce.

-Now, it’s obviously important to measure some of the paramount metrics concerning the firmness, the comfort and the support of both mattresses.
+Now, it’s obviously important to measure some paramount metrics concerning the firmness, the comfort and the support of both mattresses.

 Leesa scores 6 of a total of 10 on the unified firmness scale.
-This is as medium and average as it can get.
 This is why the bed manages to hit the so-called sweet spot, and it delivers a universal firmness, support, and comfort that at least 80% of sleepers prefer.

-When you lie down on the mattress initially, the softness that will envelop you is considerable.
-The bed is overly comfortable, and it’s very cool.
+When you lie down on the mattress initially, it should feel very cool.
 This is all thanks to the very effective layer of Avena foam.
-As you start easing into the bed, the memory foam begins doing its job, allowing for an excellent compression, support and acute pressure relief.
-These materials look together synergistically to ensure that you receive an exclusive sensation of this bed and no other.
+As you start easing into the bed, the memory foam begins doing its job, allowing for an excellent compression, support, and acute pressure relief.
+These materials look together synergistically to ensure that you receive an exclusive sensation.

-You can rest assured that this bed brings one of the most balanced sleeping sensations on the market.
-The multi-layer design, support, firmness, nature of the materials as well as the thickness of the foams are intended to work in sync to deliver comfort for people with different weight, sleeping preferences and others of the kind.
+This bed is among a balanced sleeping sensation on the market.
+The multi-layer design, support, firmness, and nature of the materials, as well as the foam's thickness are intended to work in sync to deliver comfort for people with different weights, sleeping preferences, and shapes.

-For those of you who are looking for a well-rounded mattress and a medium firmness, the Leesa manages to get the job done perfectly, striking perfect balance throughout the board.
+For those of you who are looking for a well-rounded mattress and a medium firmness, the Leesa could be for you, striking balance across the board.

 It is also worth mentioning that the mattress also has a reasonably fast response time.
 This is an added bonus for those of you who are active and move a lot in their sleep.
-In other words, it is not going to make you feel trapped, which is characteristic of low-quality memory foam beds.
+In other words, it shouldn't make you feel trapped, which is very important to some.

 Now, this is where things become particularly interesting.
 As we mentioned above, Helix isn’t your regular mattress brand.
 Instead of offering a few different options like the majority of its competitors, Helix takes a different approach.

-You will be allowed to fill up a comprehensive questionnaire of the point elasticity, the temperature regulation, feel and support of your mattress on your own.
+You will be allowed to fill out a comprehensive questionnaire about point elasticity, the temperature regulation, feel, and support of your mattress on your own.
 As soon as you place your order, the company will select from one of nine different feels that they manufacture based on the answers to this questionnaire.
-You will be the proud owner of a unique bed, tailor-made for you alone.
+You can be the proud owner of a unique bed, specially selected for you.

 What is more, Helix has accounted for couples as well.
 You are now able to configure both sides of the mattress differently.
-Therefore, if you prefer a firmer feel while your mate loves softer beds, you can configure one of the sides as per your preferences and the others – as per your partner’s.
-This is quite enticing and very convenient when it comes to it.
+Therefore, if you prefer a firmer feel while your mate loves softer beds, you can configure one of the sides as per your preferences and the other as per your partner’s.
+This is quite enticing and very convenient for a lot of people.

-What we managed to determine is that the mattresses are quite responsive and offer a nice bounce thanks to the micro-coils layer.
+Overall, the mattresses are quite responsive and offer a nice bounce thanks to the micro-coils layer.
 They are well aerated.
-Hence, the cooling effect is quite substantial – you won’t wake up in the middle of the night – no need to worry about it.
+Hence, the cooling effect is substantial – you shouldn’t wake up too hot in the middle of the night.
 The contouring is well-thought out and expressed enough without making you feel trapped.

 Side by Side Comparison